postech-dao/simperby/docs/vetomint.md

 early termination threshold.
 We will demonstrate that $x = 5/6$ is optimal.

-First, the early termination rule is intended to prevent the consensus from getting stuck by timeout, as long as all non-byzantine validators particpate promptly.
+First, the early termination rule is intended to prevent the consensus from getting stuck by timeout, as long as all non-byzantine validators participate promptly.
 To achieve this, the byzantine threshold must be no greater than
 $1-x$.
-If it were greater, byzatine validators could hinder the consensus by simply not broadcasting prevotes.
+If it were greater, byzantine validators could hinder the consensus by simply not broadcasting prevotes.

 Second, we want to ensure that, if more than 2/3 of the validators cast non-nil